aescobarr/nhc-georef/README.md

 ##### Geoserver install and basic setup

-The following example is done using GeoServer 2.14.2; this project moves fast so probably this version will be outdated by the time anyone reads this... we recommend using always the latest stable version of GeoServer: the install process should be about the same.
+The following example is done using GeoServer 2.14.2; this project moves fast so probably this version will be outdated by the time anyone reads this...
+We recommend using always the latest stable version of GeoServer: the install process should be about the same.

 From the shell, do something like this:
 ```bash